Buckhead in Atlanta in Fulton County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical date for this entry is July 19, 1897.

 Location.
 33° 49.43′ N, 84° 24.597′ W. Marker is in Atlanta, Georgia, in Fulton County.
 It is in Buckhead.
-Marker is at the intersection of Peachtree Battle Avenue and Arden Road, on the right when traveling east on Peachtree Battle Avenue.
+It is at the intersection of Peachtree Battle Avenue and Arden Road, on the right when traveling east on Peachtree Battle Avenue.
 Touch for map.
 Marker is in this post office area: Atlanta GA 30305, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Geary’s Three Bridges (approx. 0.3 miles away); Howell's Mills (approx. 0.3 miles away); Reynold’s Brigade (approx. 0.3 miles away); Federal Crossings (approx. 0.3 miles away); Rt.
+At least 8 other markers are within walking distance of this marker: Geary’s Three Bridges (approx. 0.3 miles away); Howell's Mills (approx. 0.3 miles away); Reynold’s Brigade (approx. 0.3 miles away); Federal Crossings (approx. 0.3 miles away); Rt.
 Of 20th A.C.
 Line (approx. 0.7 miles away); Williams' Div.
 Deployed (approx. ¾ mile away); O’Neal’s Brigade at the Ravine (approx. 0.8 miles away); Ward’s Div.
 Deployed (approx. 0.9 miles away).
 Touch for a list and map of all markers in Atlanta.

 Regarding Geary’s Div. to Peachtree Creek.
-These movements were part of the Battle of Peachtree Creek.
+These movements were part

 Credits.
 This page was last revised on February 8, 2023.
 It was originally submitted on October 12, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 2,704 times since then and 12 times this year.
+This page has been viewed 2,890 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on October 12, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.